MicrosoftDocs/sql-docs/docs/sql-server/end-of-support/sql-server-extended-security-updates.md

     :::image type="content" source="media/sql-server-extended-security-updates/extended-security-updates-browse-csv-file.png" alt-text="Screenshot showing how to browse to the CSV file":::

-1. Before you can continue, you must confirm that you have the rights to receive Extended Security Updates, using the checkbox provided.
+1. You must confirm that you have the rights to receive Extended Security Updates, using the checkbox provided.

     :::image type="content" source="media/sql-server-extended-security-updates/extended-security-updates-rights.png" alt-text="Screenshot showing the checkbox to indicate the rights to continue":::